markohanesian/ReactSocial/README.md

 * [React Social](https://social-media-app-mso.web.app/)

 ## Description
-A social media app with uploading and posting text, images, and a news feed.
+A social media app featuring the ability to post writing and images, and commenting on user posts

 ## User Story
-I need a social media app that I can use to login and comment on things I like, and also a source for seeing top news articles
+I need a social media app that I can use to login and comment on things I like with others online

 ## Instructions
-Login with Google to get started posting and viewing articles!
+Login with Google to get social!

 ## Built With
 * React
 * Firebase
 * Material-Ui
 * Axios
-* NewsAPI

 ## Planned Features/Outstanding Issues
 * More ways to authenticate and sign in